 Book Review Comparisons

-Recently my good friend Jack wrote the article “Reviews sell books” which to some extent is true more to the point getting a well-known name to review the book will add power to the books review, there is no doubt.
+Recently my good friend Jack wrote the article “Reviews sell books” which to some extent is truly more to the point getting a well-known name to review the book will add power to the book’s review, there is no doubt.

 “To Elfenmere” is only hanging on because there is interest in the chance of a series from friends.
 “Ghosts of your past” is the third of my Pat Canella series and is only staying on Amazon because it is part of the series.

 I had great online success with some stories but have yet to see a book make more than 7 sales.
 The only one that did is “Holding Richmond” on its debut it sold 6 in one weekend and has now died like all my works.

 The only relative success I have had is with “The story whose name shall not be mentioned,” I saw relative because although its sales keep it well down my list of sellers.
 Others in its category do worse apparently, this pushes it up the ratings until now, much to my chagrin “The Old Church ghosts” is my highest ranking book.